-Ex-officer sentenced in rough arrest of woman with dementia
+'I came up short': Cop jailed for rough arrest of woman with dementia

 A former Colorado police officer who did not stop another officer from being rough with a 73-year-old woman with dementia was sentenced on Friday to 45 days in jail and three years of probation.

-Daria Jalali earlier pleaded guilty in the arrest of Karen Garner in Loveland, about 80 kilometres north of Denver, in 2020.
+Daria Jalali earlier pleaded guilty in the arrest of Karen Garner in Loveland, about 80km north of Denver, in 2020.
 She had faced up to 60 days in jail for failing to intervene, a crime created by lawmakers as part of a police reform bill passed during protests over racial injustice and police brutality in 2020.

-Former officer Austin Hopp arrested Garner after she left a store without paying for about $14 worth of items.
+Former officer Austin Hopp arrested Garner after she left a store without paying for about US$13 worth of items.
 Police body camera video released last year shows Garner repeatedly saying that she was trying to go home.

 After Garner turns away from him, the footage shows Hopp grabbing her arm and pushing her to the ground and handcuffing her.
 Later, he pushed her against the hood of his car and, after she tries to turn around, he moves her bent up left arm up near her head.
 Soon after, Garner began to slump toward the ground.
 Jalali, who arrived after Garner was handcuffed, says, "Stand up!
 We're not going to hold you."